• Skip to Content

 Overview

 An Area of Concentration (AOC) in Biology begins with coursework in a three course, two-semester introductory sequence (Foundations of Biology I and II and Foundations of Biology Laboratory), which may be taken in any order.
 A well-rounded biologist will build on basic concepts with study in three core levels of organization: molecular/cellular biology, organismal biology, and ecology/evolution.
 Course offerings supplemented by tutorials allow students to accomplish this in seven contracts.
 Additional coursework in the other natural science disciplines is also required.
-Two additional biology elective courses will ensure students receive training in multiple areas to assist their thesis research and future goals.
+At least one additional biology elective course is required to ensure students receive training in multiple areas to assist their thesis research and future goals.

-In the current curriculum, molecular and cellular courses include Genetics, Developmental Biology, Microbiology, Neurobiology, and Cellular Biology.
-Organismal biology is represented by course offerings including Anatomy and Physiology, Botany, Entomology, Fish Biology, Invertebrate Zoology, Marine Mammal Biology, Plant Physiology, and the Biology of Sharks, Skates, and Rays.
-Ecology and evolution are represented by course offerings such as Animal Behavior, Biology of Urbanization, Conservation Biology, Coral Reef Ecology, Forest Ecology Laboratory, and Marine Ecology in addition to traditionally-titled courses in Ecology and Evolution.
+In the current curriculum, molecular and cellular courses include, but are not limited to, Genetics, Cellular Biology, Microbiology, Molecular Neurobiology, and Developmental Biology.
+Organismal biology is represented by course offerings such as Anatomy and Physiology, Botany, Fish Biology, Invertebrate Zoology, Comparative Vertebrate Anatomy, and Plant Physiology.
+Ecology and evolution are represented by course offerings such as Conservation Biology, Coral Reef Ecology, Plant Ecology, Marine Ecology, and Tropical Disease Epidemiology, in addition to traditionally-titled courses in Ecology and Evolution.
 Advanced courses (often called “topics courses”), lab tutorials, internships, and seminars give students additional opportunities to explore their interests.
 Critical thinking, quantitative skill development, and writing skills are a part of all undertakings in the Biology concentration.

 Faculty in Biology